The Dixie Hummingbirds: 1952–1959

 The Hummingbirds had signed and recorded with Gotham and Okeh Records.
 They recorded for both labels and did not have any hits from either label.
 They continued to tour heavily.
 The Hummingbirds decided that they needed a new label.
 They went out to Texas the sign and record with Peacock Records under Don Robey.

 These recordings proved successful and the Hummingbirds were back in the Billboard charts.
-Around this time, the Hummingbirds asked Howard Carroll (1924–2017) to be a part of the group, replacing Paul Owens.
+Around this time, the Hummingbirds asked Howard Carroll to be a part of the group, replacing Paul Owens.
 Carroll did not do much singing; he preferred to play the guitar.

 1960–1976

 The group sang the backup vocals on Paul Simon's "Loves Me Like a Rock", and "Tenderness", from his album There Goes Rhymin' Simon.
-In 1973, Robey sold Peacock to ABC Records, which released a cover of "Loves Me Like a Rock," produced by Walter "Kandor" Kahn and the group's lead vocalist Ira Tucker, which reached #72 on Billboard Magazine's Top 100 R&B Singles chart.
+In 1973, Robey sold Peacock to ABC Records, which released a cover of "Loves Me Like a Rock," produced by Walter "Kandor" Kahn and the group's lead vocalist Ira Tucker, which reached No. 72 on Billboard Magazine's Top 100 R&B Singles chart.
 The single also won a Grammy for "Best Soul Gospel Performance."
 Kahn and Tucker produced an album for ABC entitled We Love You Like A Rock.
 The album contained Stevie Wonder's "Jesus Children", on which Wonder played keyboards.

+William Bobo died On April 28, 1976 from heart disease.